 Should the Buyer attend the Pre-Purchase Survey?

 It is always beneficial for a prospective buyer to attend the survey if possible, although the surveyor can be relied on to complete the inspection in any case.
-At the end of the inspection, the surveyor may take you through the main findings and it is good to see things pointed out to you rather than reading them on a report and trying to interpret photographs.
+At the end of the inspection, the surveyor may take you through the main findings and it is good to see things pointed out to you rather than reading them in a report and trying to interpret photographs.

-A pre-purchase survey should be an integral part of the buying process if you are planning to use the vessel you’re buying to carry people you care about.
+A pre-purchase yacht survey should be an integral part of the buying process if you are planning to use the vessel you’re buying to carry people you care about.
 Not only will a skilled surveyor provide you with feedback on the safety and value of the vessel you’re buying, he will also provide you with a validation of the vessel particulars, or a valuable bargaining tool where faults are evident on that dream boat that you simply must have.